spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/deployment-day2/install.md

    lsblk
    ```

-   You will observe output similar to the following and verify that the **/oem** portion and various directories
+   An output similar to the following is displayed.
+Verify that the **/oem** portion and various directories containing
-   containing sensitive user data are encrypted.
-This means that if the boot process is ever altered by an unauthorized
+   sensitive user data are of the `crypt` type and are encrypted.
+This means that if the boot process is ever altered by
-   party, they will not be able to gain access to the encrypted data.
+   an unauthorized party, they will not be able to gain access to the encrypted data.

    ```hideClipboard
    NAME          MAJ:MIN RM   SIZE RO TYPE  MOUNTPOINTS